 Different Types of US Military Headstones

-Since many of us visit cemeteries over Memorial Day Weekend to honor those who gave their lives serving our country, I’m sharing an excerpt from my upcoming book Understanding Cemetery Symbols about how to identify different types of US military headstones.
+Since many of us visit cemeteries over Memorial Day Weekend to honor those who gave their lives serving our country, I’m sharing an excerpt from my book Understanding Cemetery Symbols about how to identify different types of US military headstones.

 You may also wish to learn: Memorial Day’s Surprising Origins.
 (Will you be setting your alarm for 3 p.m. on Memorial Day?
 I will!)